genomicsclass/book/pages/getting_started.md

 familiarize yourself with the basics of programming and R syntax.
 To follow this book you should be familiar with the difference between lists (including data frames) and numeric vectors, for-loops, how to create functions, and how to use the `sapply` and `replicate` functions.

-If you are already familiar with R you can skip to the next section.
-Otherwise, you should go through the [swirl](http://swirlstats.com/) tutorial, which teaches you R programming and data science interactively, at your own pace, and in the R console.
-Once you have R installed you can install `swirl` and run it the following way:
+If you are already familiar with R, you can skip to the next section.
+Otherwise, you should go through the [swirl](http://swirlstats.com/) tutorial, which teaches you R programming and data science interactively, at your own pace and in the R console.
+Once you have R installed, you can install `swirl` and run it the following way:

 ```r